-Made with Climalite to wick away sweat and moisture.
-Material is thick enough not to be see-through.
+Made with Aeroready to absorb sweat and moisture.
+Material is thick enough to not be see-through.
 Elastic and drawcord waistband allows for a custom fit.
 Side slits prevent shorts from riding up while running.

 Material isn't as flexible as expected.
 Cut fairly short and small, so sizing up is recommended.